runmat-org/runmat/docs/CLI.md

 # RunMat CLI

 RunMat ships with a modern, ergonomic command-line interface designed for both everyday users and power users.
-It goes far beyond what MATLAB’s `matlab` CLI
+It goes far beyond what MATLAB's `matlab` CLI
 offers: first-class subcommands, rich help, environment-variable integration, snapshot management, a built-in benchmarker, a Jupyter kernel, and deep control over the JIT compiler and garbage collector.